nielsberglund/nielsblogsource/content/posts/2021-10-27-how-to-ingest-into-azure-data-explorer-from-apache-kafka-using-kafka-connect.md

 * Created the connector configuration file and got an insight into some of its properties.
 * Created the connector from the connector configuration file.

-When we had done all that we published some messages to Kafka and saw how they were ingested in the table.
-Notice that dependent on the batching policy you may see different results in the latency when ingesting.
+After the above, we published some messages to Kafka.
+We saw when publishing how the messages were ingested into the table.
+Notice that depending on the batching policy, you may see different results in the latency when ingesting.

-In a future post we will look more in detail into the different ingestion methods we have, and how to configure for them.
+In a future post, we will look more in detail into the different ingestion methods and how to configure them.
 Until then!

 ##  Finally